 Seals: A Background

 Generally only an inch in height, the seals were carved in great detail with simple tools on semiprecious stones.
 No two were alike; each seal had an owner and served as identification as well as an amulet to protect the owner and bring good luck.
-Seals were usually made of stone and engraved with scenes and designs that appear in relief when they were rolled over clay.
+Seals were engraved with scenes and designs that appear in relief when they were rolled over clay.
 The impressed clay dried and hardened into a seal for doors, jars, boxes, and baskets.
 The principal function of the cylinder seal in later times was to impress clay tablets on which records were inscribed in order to authenticate a document.

 The North Room: A New Opportunity to Display Seals and Migration Era Objects

 During the McKim building restoration, the North Room of the building will be converted into a gallery designed to show a wide selection of Morgan's collection of antiquities, featuring ancient Near Eastern seals and tablets, Greek and Roman objects acquired by Morgan, and the Thaw Collection of what are called "Migration Era" objects.
-The small-scale, delicately carved seals will be shown next to impressions rolled out in gray plasticine as well as photographs of the impressions which reveal the wealth of detail on these exquisitely carved stones.
+The small-scale, delicately carved seals will be shown next to impressions rolled out in gray plasticine as well as blown-up photographs of the impressions that reveal the wealth of detail on these exquisitely carved stones.
 A challenge to the mounters will be four ancient Near Eastern clay tablets also to be displayed.
 They are extremely fragile objects containing text written in cuneiform, including the earliest known flood narrative.

 Morgan's Interest Beyond the Ancient Near East